Code-Institute-Submissions/DjPaulP-MS2_Tenerife4Me_AugResub/README.md

 ***

 ## **Deployment**
+* This website was developed in Gitpod and pushed to the remote repository on Github.

 The project was deployed to GitHub Pages using the following steps...
 1. Log in to GitHub and locate the GitHub Repository.